Controlling invasive non-native aquatic plants

 - always dispose of plants and pond material by composting them or using your local green waste

 - never place them in a nearby pond, waterway or in the wild.
 This could be illegal and the plants could damage the environment

 - not give unwanted plants to other people either – this will spread the problem and harm their ponds

 More techniques for dealing with particularly tricky species can be found at Compost with care - Invasive Species Ireland website

 Its scientific name is Hydrocotyle ranunculoides and it may also be sold as water pennywort or simply, pennywort.

 It is identified by its shiny, kidney-shaped leaves with crinkled edges.
 This weed was first brought into Northern Ireland as a plant for tropical aquariums and ponds.
 It has since escaped into the wild.

 Floating pennywort is listed as an Invasive Alien Species of Union Concern in European legislation, and cannot be sold, exchanged, cultivated or released into the environment.
-Floating pennywort has been identified as a Widely Spread Species in Northern Ireland.
+In Northern Ireland, Floating pennywort has been identified as a Widely Spread Species.